 Stroll through Piedmont Park

 At nearly 200 acres in the heart of midtown, Piedmont Park is Atlanta's version of Central Park and one of the city's best green spaces.
 With a weekend farmers’ market, tennis courts, public swimming pool, off-leash dog park, sports fields, playgrounds and miles of paved and unpaved paths for running and cycling, the park truly has something for everyone.
-Bring a picnic and soak up views of the Midtown skyline, cool off on a hot summer day at the splash pad or explore the Atlanta Botanical Gardens, which is adjacent to the property and hosts the largest collection of species of orchids in the United States in addition to stunning year-round gardens.
+Bring a picnic and soak up views of the Midtown skyline, cool off on a hot summer day at the splash pad or explore the Atlanta Botanical Garden, which is adjacent to the property and hosts the largest collection of species of orchids in the United States in addition to stunning year-round gardens.
 Be sure to check the park’s website for an up-to-date listing of festivals, concerts and other public events.

 Eat at a Food Stall in Krog Street Market